esolangs/type-unlambda/README.md

 ## Notes

-You're lilely to get the following error when trying to run a program with type-unlambda:
+You're likely to get the following error when trying to run a program with type-unlambda:

 > Type instantiation is excessively deep and possibly infinite.ts(2589).